 When an application server performs I/O to a VDisk, it can access the VDisk with either of the nodes in the I/O group.
-A VDisk can have a preferred node specified when the VDisk is created.
-Otherwise, if the preferred node is not specified, after the VDisk is created, a preferred node will be assigned.
-The preferred node is the node through which a VDisk can be accessed.
+When you create a VDisk, you can specify a preferred node.
+If you do not specify a preferred node, one is automatically assigned after the VDisk is created.
+The preferred node is used to access the VDisk.

 Each I/O group only has two nodes.
 The distributed cache inside the SAN Volume Controller is replicated across both nodes in the I/O group.
 When I/O is performed to a VDisk, the node that processes the I/O duplicates the data onto the partner node that is in the I/O group.
 I/O traffic for a particular VDisk is, at any one time, managed exclusively by the nodes in a single I/O group.
 Thus, although a cluster can have many nodes within it, the nodes handle I/O in independent pairs.
-This means that the I/O capability of the SAN Volume Controller scales well, since additional throughput can be obtained by adding additional I/O groups.
+This means that you can easily scale the I/O capability of SAN Volume Controller clusters by adding I/O groups to obtain additional throughput.

-Figure 3 on page 42 shows an example I/O group.
-A write operation from a host is shown (item 1), that is targeted for VDisk A. This write is targeted at the preferred node, Node 1 (item 2).
-The write is cached and a copy of the data is made in the partner node, Node 2's cache (item 3).
-The write is now complete so far as the host is concerned.
+Figure 3 shows an example I/O group.
+A write operation from a host is shown (item 1), that is targeted for VDisk A. This write operation is targeted at the preferred node, Node 1 (item 2).
+The write operation is cached and a copy of the data is made in the partner node, the Node 2 cache (item 3).
+The write operation is now complete so far as the host is concerned.
 At some time later the data is written, or de-staged, to storage (item 4).
 The figure also shows two UPS units (1 and 2) correctly configured so that each node is in a different power domain.